unknownworlds/decoda/README.txt

 Decoda is built from premake4 project files. premake4 can be downloaded from http://industriousone.com/premake/download

-Decoda has only been tested with the vs2005 target, however it may be possible to compile Decoda with newer versions.
+Decoda has only been tested with the vs2013 target, however it may be possible to compile Decoda with older versions.
 It is not currently possible to build Decoda as a 64-bit executable or a non-Windows application.

 LICENSE